lackade/fba-pi/README.md

 Compiling
 ---------

-To compile on a Raspberry Pi, run `make pi` and grab a :coffee: - it's going to be a while.
+To compile on a Raspberry Pi, install SDL and udev libraries:

+`sudo apt-get install libsdl-dev`
+`sudo apt-get install libudev-dev`

+Run `make pi` to start the build - it will take a while.

 To compile on a Mac, run `make sdl`.
-You will also need the SDL libraries: you can get them via [Homebrew](http://brew.sh/) by running `brew install sdl`.
+You will need the SDL libraries: you can get them via [Homebrew](http://brew.sh/) by running `brew install sdl`.

 Quitting